shade3317/java-project-78/README.md

 ### **Descriptions**
-Data validator is a library that can be used to check the correctness of data, such as strings, numbers Map.
+Data validator is a library that can be used to check the correctness of data.

+Validation possible:
+* Strings
+* Numbers
+* Map
+* Data inside Map

 ### **Installing**